WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20230426-implementation_plan_documenting_media_properties.md

 The catalog has a DAG documentation generator that extracts the docstrings from the DAGs and creates a page with the documentation.
 We can use the same approach to create a documentation page for the media properties.
-The DAG doc generator runs the code inside docker to extract DAG information.
+The DAG doc generator runs the code inside docker to extract DAG information because it requires the project dependencies (i.e. `airflow`) in order to parse the DAG.
 In this project, we can simplify and use the `ast` module to parse static code and extract the docstrings to make the checks faster.
 This will, however, mean that some of the settings will not be picked up and will have to be updated during the generation.
-One example of this is the `nullable` field in the `Column` class: it falls back to the value of `not nullable` during the object initiation.
+One example of this is the `nullable` field in the `Column`
+class: it falls back to the value of `not nullable` during the object initiation.

 ## Files